Risks & Warning Signs

 - Unexplained weight loss

 If a spot is found on your lung, it’s not necessarily cancer.
 Your doctor will likely recommend that you have a biopsy to analyze the affected lung tissue.
-A biopsy can happen one of two ways—through a tube with a small camera that’s placed down your throat and into your lungs, or with a needle biopsy through your chest wall.
-You’ll be sedated for both procedures.
+A biopsy can happen one of two ways—through a tube with a small camera that is placed down your throat and into your lungs, or with a needle biopsy through your chest wall.
+You will be sedated for both procedures.

-The type of cancer you have, and how advanced it is (known as the "stage"), will help you and your doctor determine the best treatment plan.
-Because lung cancer is such a difficult cancer to treat and cure, many patients get a second opinion from a different doctor, to ensure the most accurate diagnosis.
-Whatever choices you make, ThedaCare will remain available throughout your cancer care.
+The type of cancer you have, and how advanced it is (known as the “stage”), will help you and your doctor determine the best treatment plan.
+Our multidisciplinary Lung Cancer Center of Excellence team assist in reviewing each lung cancer case on a weekly basis, ensuring your treatment provides the most holistic, streamlined, expedited care possible.

 Non-small cell lung cancer is often treated with surgery, which removes all or part of your lung.
 Other lung cancers may be best treated with some combination of surgery, radiation and/or chemotherapy.